kyuhyunc/game_dragonflight/GameDesignDoc.md

 ## Question 2
 >Tell us how to play your game.
 Is it mouse, or keyboard?
 If mouse, what do you do with the mouse.
 If keyboard, what key commands are there and what do they do.

 User will use keyboard for playing the game.
 Basically, only arrow keys are required.
-However, I am thinking to add one more skill that dragon can you when MP is fulled.
+However, I am thinking to add one special skil that dragon can use when MP is fulled.

 ## Question 3
 >Tell us how the score changes.
 Can it go down?